Skip to main content

 Persist

-trw_learn() saves the discovery as a structured YAML entry with tags and metadata.
+trw_learn() stores the discovery in the project memory layer under .trw/ with tags and metadata.

 3. 3